TLPO Vaccine for Cancer

 The trial protocol does not specify if you must stop taking your current medications.
 However, you cannot take steroids, immunosuppressive therapy, or cytotoxic chemotherapy within 30 days of enrolling in the trial.

-Is the TLPO Vaccine safe for humans?
+Is there any evidence suggesting that the TLPO vaccine is likely to be safe for humans?

 This trial is for individuals with various types of solid tumor cancers, including those that have spread (metastasized).
 Participants must meet certain health standards but specific inclusion criteria are not listed.
 People who do not meet the study's requirements or have conditions that might interfere with the vaccine's effects will be excluded.